 Wharff knows two miners that have found “pounds of gold” in the Virginia Dale Mining District where several FCM claims are located.
 “I know because I have seen it.”
 Wharff states.
 “Myself, from my claim, I am collecting an ounce and a half per year.
 I cannot say about others.”
 The largest nugget that one of their members has found was eight ounces.
 Other members have located several six, plus many four-ounce specimens.

 FCM organizes several small, multi-day group campouts at their various claim sites throughout the year.
 Besides participating in prospecting and mining activities, they remove trash and debris from claim sites—often left by careless off-roaders and/or campers recreating on or near the claims.
 Most members agree that socializing, camaraderie and spending time together within remote and scenic wilderness areas outweigh actually locating gold.
 Among some members there seems to be a role-play aspect—not surprising as several volunteer as Western reenactors in Pioneertown, California, a historic mid-century Western movie set town located just north of Yucca Valley.
-Wharff, an ex-Marine, looks the part and often chooses to campout in a reproduction of a late nineteenth century canvas tent at their various claim sites when it is not convenient for him to travel out with his toy hauler.
+Wharff, a former Marine, looks the part and often chooses to campout in a reproduction of a late nineteenth century canvas tent at their various claim sites when it is not convenient for him to travel out with his toy hauler.

 The organization is politically active and their large turnouts provide a strong visual presence with members wearing t-shirts emblazoned with First Class Miners at important public desert land use events such as the 2015 public meeting at Whitewater Preserve, hosted by California Senator Diane Feinstein (D-Calif.), in support of the then-proposed Mojave Trails, Sand to Snow and Castle Mountains national monuments.
 FCM stood in unified opposition against these three monument designations (each were eventually approved by President Obama), including Castle Mountains, the site of the historic Hart Mining District and a more recent, but currently inactive, open-pit heap leach gold mining operation.
 While Jim and I and sat on “opposite sides of the aisle” politically and also on this issue—we greeted each other warmly at the event.